fongandrew/hydeout/README.md

 - To update main home page/entry page, modify `index.html`
 - To add new posts (e.g. news, events, career, meetings) to a news-like page, add your new post to `posts/`, and add the coresponding `categories:` tag.
+- To display UPCOMING posts, put `future: true` in the front matter of the post `.md` document
 - To modify the general information about these pages, update the corresponding `.md` file under `category.md`
 - To update normal `page` files (e.g. about, board, membership), update the corresponding `.md` file at the root of this repository.